ocean-ds/ocean-icons/README.md

 ## License

-All packages are licensed under the terms of the [GPL-3.0 License](LICENSE)..
+All packages are licensed under the terms of the [GPL-3.0 License](LICENSE).